-- · Always show respect; to each other, to school property, to the environment and to yourself. - Always follow adult instructions; in order for you and others to stay safe and learn. - Be the best that you can be!
+- Always show respect; to each other, school property, our environment and yourself. - Always follow adult instructions; in order for you and others to stay safe and learn - Be the best that you can be!

 Each class will agree on a classroom code of behaviour.
 This is a charter that the children will discuss and review through lessons every term or as needed.
 The charter is referred to during the school day and displayed in the classroom.
 It will be reviewed every term or as needed.
 Children's understanding of the expectations around behaviour will be a progressive teaching and learning experience from year 3 through to year 6.
 However, classroom expectations will be broadly consistent with the following to ensure fairness and continuity.